symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. After defining the global restriction, sign the transaction with the mosaic owner's account—CharlieChocolateFactory—and announce it to the network.
+3. After defining the global restriction, sign the transaction with the mosaic creator's account—CharlieChocolateFactory—and announce it to the network.

 .. example-code::